mgbailey/sovrin-client/getting-started.md

 Next, she requests it:

 ```
-ALICE> request claim Job-Certificate
+ALICE@test> request claim Job-Certificate
 Found claim Job-Certificate in link Acme Corp
-Getting Keys for the Schema from Sovrin
 Requesting claim Job-Certificate from Acme Corp...

 Signature accepted.

-Response from Acme Corp (55.17 ms):
+Response from Acme Corp (11.48 ms):
     Received claim "Job-Certificate".
 ```

 The Job-Certificate has been issued, and she now has it in her possession.

 ```
-ALICE> show claim Job-Certificate
+ALICE@test> show claim Job-Certificate
-Found claim Job-Certificate in link Acme Corp.
+Found claim Job-Certificate in link Acme Corp
-Status: issued 2016-08-15
+Status: 2017-05-01 16:53:53.742695
 Name: Job-Certificate
-Version: 0.1
+Version: 0.2
 Attributes:
     first_name: Alice
     last_name: Garcia
-    employement_status: Permanent
+    employee_status: Permanent
     experience: 3 years
     salary_bracket: between $50,000 to $100,000
 ```

 She can use it when she applies for her loan, in much the same way that she used her transcript when applying for a job.

 There is a disadvantage in this approach to data sharing, though--it may disclose more data than what is strictly necessary.
 If all Alice needs to do is provide proof of employment, this can be done with an anonymous credential instead.
 Anonymous credentials may prove certain predicates without disclosing actual values (e.g., Alice is employed full-time, with a salary greater than X--but how much her salary is, and what her hire date is, remain hidden).

-Support
-for anonymous credentials is at a late alpha stage on Sovrin right now.
-We’ll circle back and update this guide when we reach beta.
+A compound proof can be created, drawing from claims from both Faber College and Acme Corp, that discloses only what is necessary.

 Alice now loads Thrift Bank's loan application link:
 ```